Fun on Long Beach Island

 Two major shopping areas in Barnegat Light offer unique stores, boutiques and gift shops.
 The Shops on Broadway are near the Lighthouse and the Shops at Viking Village are on the Bay at 19th Street.

-Dining options in town include Mustache Bill’s Diner, a recent recipient of the James Beard Food Network award for Classic Diner Food; Kubel’s Bar and Grille, a local’s favorite open daily year round; Off the Hook, a seafood take out restaurant with outside picnic table dining; Kelly’s Old Barney Restaurant, with views of the Lighthouse, The 18th Street Cafe, open for dinner, the Inlet Delicatessen, serving mostly take out breakfast and lunch, and for ice cream, Dairy Queen and Poppy’s.
+Dining options in town include Mustache Bill’s Diner, a recent recipient of the James Beard Food Network award for Classic Diner Food; Kubel’s Bar and Grille, a local’s favorite open daily year round; Daymark Restaurant & Bar, with some outside and indoor seating, Off the Hook, a seafood take out restaurant with outside picnic table dining; Kelly’s Old Barney Restaurant, with views of the Lighthouse, The 18th Street Cafe, open for dinner, the Inlet Delicatessen, serving mostly take out breakfast and lunch, and for ice cream, Dairy Queen and Poppy’s.

 Long Beach Island is 18 miles long with restaurants, shops and amusements located up and down the main road.
-Some of the Innkeeper’s favorite fine dining establishments close to Barnegat Light are: Black-eyed Susan’s, in Harvey Cedars, Yellowfin, in Surf City, and La Spiaggia, and Raimondo’s in Ship Bottom.
+Some of the Innkeeper’s favorite fine dining establishments close to Barnegat Light are: “Francis”, a delightful chef owned and operated intimate French/Italian gourmet dinner offerings, Black-eyed Susan’s, in Harvey Cedars, Yellowfin, in Surf City, and Raimondo’s in Ship Bottom.
 Of course there are many other choices.